ushertpain/gem_price_data_analysis_proj/README.md

 - Q1: Averagely, what is the most pricey kind of gemstone?
 - Q2: How many green emeralds are available in that store, and which other gemstones are mostly green in color?
 - Q3: Which gemstones are listed in the bottom 10 in terms of price but have a high Estimated RRP?
-- Q4: What is the most expensive gemstone in terms of treatment and clarity?
+- Q4: What is the gemstone with the highest average price considering treatment and clarity?
-- Q5: How many types and shapes are listed?
+- Q5: Which gemstone shape has the highest average price among those with listings exceeding 50 at that time?
-- Q6: What are the top 10 types of gemstones and their respective colors listed?
+- Q6: What are the top 10 types of gemstones along with their respective colors?

+### Averagely, what is the most pricey kind of gemstone?
 To address Q1, I will use Tableau and connect the "cleaned_gem_price_data.csv" dataset.
 In Sheet 1, I will drag the 'Gem type' measure to the Column field.
 Then, in the Rows field, I will drag the 'Price' measure and calculate its average.
 Next, I will press ctrl and drag 'AVG(Price)' to the Marks Card Label to display the average price of each gemstone type.
 For color differentiation, in the Measure Values, I will drag the Price to the Marks Card Color and change the color to green.

 Upon observation, it becomes evident that the sapphire gemstone is the most expensive in the store during that particular time, with an average price of $5,621 and a total price listing of almost $900K.
 The calcite gemstone ranks 2nd, but upon investigation, it is revealed that there is only one listing of calcite at the moment, hence its total price listing remains the same.
 Tanzanite ranks 3rd in terms of average price.